hairywookster/spider_discovery/README.md

 #### sitemap_urls (optional)
 The sitemap_urls array can contain 0 or more fully qualified sitemap urls to reference w.r.t.
 URLs we want to add to the list of URLs to be spidered.
-We will discuss the types of sitemap content we will support later.
+We will discuss the types of sitemap content we will support below.

 #### domains_to_spider (optional)
 The domains_to_spider array can contain 0 or more domains that should be spidered.
 An example would be where you begin